Crime & Fire Prevention Services

 The Fire Prevention Division is responsible for

-- reviewing land development projects for access and water supply requirements, and
+- reviewing land development projects for access and water supply requirements

 The Fire Prevention Division works under the authority of the State Fire Marshal.